leverh/django4/README.md

 ![color palette of usage](https://res.cloudinary.com/dmtxhbwvw/image/upload/v1690813121/Screenshot_2023-07-31_at_16-17-19_Color_wheel_a_color_palette_generator_Adobe_Color_ljismf.png)

 I tried to stick to the above colors whenever possible to keep a uniformed look for the app.
-I believe that even when i used different shades (that aren't listed above), I made every page look like it was part of a system rather than a stand-alone element..
+I believe that even when i used different shades (that aren't listed above), I made every page look like it was part of a system rather than a stand-alone element.
+That being said, I think a webpage is dynamic and needs to convey a mood- so subtle changes are welcome in my opinion.

 ## Technologies, tools, and frameworks Used